TimmsIO/timmsio.github.io/_pages/writeup/ctf.md

 ---

-title: writeup
+title: CTFs
 layout: default
 date: 2018-11-30 19:32:55 +1100
-permalink: /writeup
+permalink: /writeup/ctf

 ---

-# Full Writeup Listing
+# Writeups from CTFs

 These are writeups of vulnerable VMs and CTF challenges I have done.